 The steps involved in a root canal treatment includes X-ray, anesthesia, pulpectomy, and filling.

-Once the whole procedure is done, you must make regular visits to your dentist and practice hygienic oral care practices.
-A dentist might take some X-rays of your teeth to be sure that all signs of infections are gone.
+Once the whole procedure is done, you must make regular visits to our dentist in North Edmonton and practice hygienic oral care practices.
+Our dentist might take some X-rays of your teeth to be sure that all signs of infections are gone.

 It is better to take action as soon as you feel severe pain in your teeth.
 Immediate action can help you save your tooth.
-For root canal treatment in Edmonton, contact Beverly Heights Dental.
+For root canal treatment, contact Beverly Heights Dental.